WikipediaLibrary/twlight_vagrant/README.md

 vagrant ssh -- -D 2080

 ```
-Wait for about 30 seconds after the up completes, then
-point a browser (configured to use your proxy on 2080 to:
+Then point a browser (configured to use your proxy on 2080 to:
 [http://twlight.vagrant.localdomain](http://twlight.vagrant.localdomain)

 ## Known issues